Applied-Artificial-Intelligence-Eurecat/AquaSPICE-DataQA/README.md

 - Samples are analyzed using the techniques defined in the data_qa_config file, and then if a sample is flagged as an outlier, it will generate an Anomaly but also replies with a corrected value.

+Furthermore, the module has been developed in such a way that it can easily accommodate new algorithms.

 ## Files explanation

 - Folder config/: Includes configurations regarding the context broker address, and data_qa parameters for each of the algorithms, such as sliding window, query points, etc.